 You can usually only plan to give birth in a birth centre if you’re having a straightforward pregnancy, as there are limited medical facilities.

-Alicia, Lyssa and Claire talk about what it was like for them and things you should consider if you're thinking of giving birth in a birth centre in our video.
+Alicia, Lyssa and Claire talk about what it was like for them and things you should consider if you’re thinking of giving birth in a birth centre, in the video below.

 Who will look after me during labour?